Sebb767/more-locomotives/README.md

 ## What's next?

-~* A faster but far more fuel consuming high-speed locomotive.~ Done!
+<strike>* A faster but far more fuel consuming high-speed locomotive.</strike> Done!
-~* The cargo locomotive should not be impacted much by a high load.~ Done!
+<strike>* The cargo locomotive should not be impacted much by a high load.</strike> Done!
 * Automatically dual-headed cargo locomotive.
 * Speed upgrade for the cargo locomotive while keeping its efficiency.
 * Electro locomotives!